 Hand sanitizer/alcohol gel

-Minimum of 2,000 kcal of food per day (dehydrated or freeze-dried food is highly recommended)
+Minimum of 2,000 kcal of food per day (dehydrated or freeze-dried foods highly recommended)

 Highly recommended: